kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

 ## Striving to:
 - Provide a small definition of each concept/bullet point/check
-- Provide a link to note where a concept is further discussed
+- Provide a link to notes where a concept is further discussed
 - Provide a checklist to be followed in a chronological order
 - List the available methods in the literature
 - List tools/packages that have incorporated the methods above